Ways to Save on Christmas Expenses

 We need to be diligent all 12 months of the year, but Christmas time can be an exceptionally tempting season toward overspending.
 Thinking about it today can help you spend less and save more in the long run.
 Create a battle plan now before the sights and sounds of Christmas sway you toward not so wise choices.

 For years this was my main mode of operation.
-I enjoyed the creative exercise, and we saved money.
-If you’re going to make gifts, NOW is the time to gather ideas and supplies and to get started.
+I enjoyed the creative exercise crafting handmade gifts, and we saved money.
+If you’re going to make gifts, NOW is the time to gather ideas and supplies and to get started, if you haven’t already.
 Handmade gifts can take longer than you think, and it does you no good if you are burning the midnight oil on December 24th.
+Been there, done that.

 Win with Swagbucks